sizious/dc-chain/README.md

 On **MinGW/MSYS** environment, it has been confirmed that multiple jobs breaks the toolchain, so please don't try to do that under this environment.
 This option is disabled by default in this scenario.
-This doesn't apply to the others environments, including **MinGW-w64/MSYS2**.
+This doesn't apply to **MinGW-w64/MSYS2**.

+Under the **WSL** environment (**Windows Subsystem for Linux**), the maximum is `2` jobs in parallel.

+### Languages

+Use the `pass2_languages` variable to declare the languages you want to use.
+The default is to enable **C**, **C++**, **Objective C** and **Objective C++**.
+You may remove the latter two if you don't want them.

+### Download Protocol

+You may have the possibility to change the download protocol used when downloading the packages.

+Set the `download_protocol` variable to `https` or `ftp` as you want.
+Default is `https`.

+### Install Mode

+Set this to `install` if you want to debug the toolchains themselves or keep this to `install_mode` if you just want to use the produced toolchains in **release** mode.

+### Standalone Binaries (MinGW/MSYS only)

+Set `standalone_binary` to `1` if you want to build static binaries, which may be run outside the MinGW/MSYS environment.
+This flag has no effect on the others OS.

+Building static binaries are useful only if you plan to use an IDE on Windows.
+This flag is here mainly for producing [DreamSDK](https://dreamsdk.org).

 ## Usage

-Before you start, please browse the `./doc` directory and check if they are full instructions for building the whole toolchain for your environment.
+After installing all the prerequisites and tweaking the configuration, it's time to build the toolchains.

 ### Making the toolchain

-Below you will find some generic instructions:
+Below you will find some generic instructions; you may find some specific instructions in the `./doc` directory for your OS.

 1. Change the variables in the `config.mk` file to match your environment.
    They can be overridden at the command line as well.
 Please note, a lot of